rocket-pool/docs.rocketpool.net/docs/en/node-staking/solo-staker-migration.md

 That being said, there are some differences that are important to highlight:

 - You will have to accept **smart contract risk**, as the protocol is implemented as a series of smart contracts.
-- Conventional node operation leverages the **Smartnode stack**; you will have to accept any risks associated with installing and running that software on your node.
+- Conventional node operation leverages the **Smart Node stack**; you will have to accept any risks associated with installing and running that software on your node.
 - Being a node operator does involve learning some new concepts, so there is a **learning curve** associated with becoming one.
 - Megapool validators split their rewards with the pool stakers, so your validators' withdrawal address will be your megapool contract on the Execution layer, **not an EOA that you control**.
 This also applies to your **fee recipient** for Execution layer rewards.
 - **Your capital earns nothing while it is in transit.** Between exiting your solo validator and your megapool validators activating, you will earn no rewards.
 New megapool validators must pass through the Rocket Pool deposit queue _and_ the Beacon Chain queue before they begin attesting, so read the [Timing Considerations](#timing-considerations) section below before you exit anything.